Uncut Poetry

 Licence: https://filmmusic.io/standard-license

-If you liked this poem, consider listening to these other poems on the progression of love -
+If you liked this poem, consider listening to these other poems on forked ways of loving -

 I Come With Mud